OUR RESEARCH AND EVALUATION TEAM:

 The Collaborative Research and Evaluation Team comprises a variety of researchers and evaluators interested in youth health and development:

-Ria Schroder (PhD) completed her PhD at the University of Canterbury in 2004 and since that time has been an active member of the Collaborative team.
-In September 2012 Ria was employed as the Research and Evaluation Manager for the Collaborative Trust and in 2017 took up the role as Director of the Trust.
-Ria is also a Research Fellow at the National Addiction Centre, University of Otago, Christchurch.
-She has undertaken and supervised a number of research and evaluation studies in the area of youth health and development and she has a particular interest in youth substance use and addiction, sexual health and positive youth development.
+Ria Schroder – (PhD) completed her PhD at the University of Canterbury in 2004 and since that time has been an active member of the Collaborative Trust team.
+During this time Ria has held positions as the Research and Evaluation Manager and the Director of the Collaborative Trust.
+Ria also holds an Adjunct Senior Fellow position in the School of Health Sciences at the University of Canterbury and a Clinical Senior Lecturer Position in the Department of Psychological Medicine at the University of Otago, Christchurch .
+She has undertaken and supervised a number of research and evaluation projects in the area of youth health and development and she has a particular interest in positive youth development, youth substance use and addiction and youth sexual health.
 Ria is primarily a qualitative researcher but also has some experience doing quantitative research.
-In her role as Research and Evaluation Manager Ria overseas the research and evaluation operations of the Collaborative Trust.

-Sue Bagshaw (BSc (Hons) MB BS FAChSHM Hon FRNZCGP CNZM) is Director of the Collaborative Trust and also works as a primary care doctor specialising in adolescent health at a one stop community youth health centre for 10-25 year olds, which she helped to set up, under a new trust called Korowai Youth Well-being Trust.
+Sue Bagshaw (BSc (Hons) MB BS FAChSHM Hon FRNZCGP CNZM) works as a primary care doctor specialising in adolescent health at a one stop community youth health centre for 10-25 year olds, which she helped to set up, under a new trust called Korowai Youth Well-being Trust.
 She is a part time senior lecturer in adolescent health in the department of Paediatrics at the Christchurch School of Medicine.
 She spent 20 years working for the Family Planning Association in Christchurch and ten years working part time on the Methadone programme in Christchurch: which is why she has interests in common with young people – sex, drugs and rock ‘n roll!

 Jane Higgins (PhD) has worked in youth transitions research since the early 1990s, most recently as a senior research fellow at Lincoln University where she was a co-principal investigator on two projects – a Royal Society Marsden-funded project, ‘In Transition: How the Children of the Economic and Social Reforms Articulate Identity at the Child-Adult Border’, and a Ministry of Business, Innovation and Employment funded project, ‘Education– Employment Linkages for Young People’ (www.eel.org.nz).
 She has recently co-authored (with Karen Nairn and Jude Sligo) The Children of Rogernomics: A Neo-liberal Generation Leaves School, published in 2012 by Otago University Press.
 Jane has also provided research and evaluation services to a range of community organisations